COVID-19 RETURN TO ALL UD CAMPUS LOCATIONS

 GUIDELINES FOR EMPLOYEES

 As the University of Delaware is subject to federal and state law, UD administrative policies are constantly reviewed and updated to align with community requirements.
 In response to the coronavirus (COVID-19) pandemic, the statutory, regulatory, and policy landscape is rapidly changing to best protect the health and safety of students, employees, and visitors to the University.
-As such, new temporary policies may be developed or existing policies may be temporarily modified or suspended.
+As such, new temporary policies have been developed and existing policies have been temporarily modified or suspended.

-Due to the unique and unprecedented challenges associated with the COVID-19 pandemic, UD is implementing this interim guidance, which applies to all UD employees (faculty, staff and student employees) as they return to work at all UD locations.
+Due to the unique and unprecedented challenges associated with the COVID-19 pandemic, UD has implemented this interim guidance, which applies to all UD employees (faculty, staff and student employees) as they return to work at all UD locations.
 Employees may not return to campus unless specifically directed to do so by their supervisor or another authorized department.

 As our knowledge of COVID-19 and related guidance from state and public health authorities continue to evolve, this guidance may change at any time as conditions and/or circumstances may warrant.